 The concept of net carbs is based on the principle that not all carbohydrates affect the body in the same manner.

-Net carbs are the carbohydrates in the food that you can digest and use for energy.
-Net carbs usually only count starches and sugars; most other types of carbohydrates have no energy value or impact on your blood sugar, so you don't count them towards your daily carbohydrate limit.
+Net carbs are the carbohydrates in the food that you can digest and used as energy.
+Net carbs usually only count starch and sugar; most other types of carbohydrates have no energy value or impact on your blood sugar, so you don't count them towards your daily carbohydrate limit.

-Simple carbohydrates like refined starches & sugars are absorbed rapidly and they possess a very high glycemic index (GI).
-This simply means that they are the reason behind your blood sugar levels spiking immediately after you eat something.
+Simple carbohydrates like refined starch & sugar are absorbed rapidly, and they possess a very high glycemic index (GI).
+This means that they are the reason behind your blood sugar levels spike after you eat something.
 Excess of these simple carbohydrates gets stored in the form of fat.
 Potatoes, white bread, white rice, and sweets are a few examples of these carbs.
-Other carbohydrates, such as the fibre found in whole grains, fruits, and vegetables, move slowly through the digestive system, and much of it isn't digested at all (insoluble fibre).
+Other carbohydrates, such as the fiber in whole grains, fruits, and vegetables, move slowly in our digestive system, and much of it isn't digested completely (insoluble fiber).

-Impact carbs are the carbs having a pretty high impact on your blood sugar level.
-Known as high GI carbohydrates, these carbs break down rapidly into glucose, which then finds its way into your bloodstream.
-When these high GI carbs enter your bloodstream, they contain much more energy than your body can utilize in one go and obviously, everything that is not used at all for energy generation gets stored in the form of body fat.
-Impact carbs can be very damaging to your health (and waistline) when you consume them regularly in high amounts.
+Impact carbs are the carbs having a pretty high impact on your blood sugar level, known as high GI carbohydrates.
+These carbs break down rapidly into glucose, which then finds its way into your bloodstream.
+When these high GI carbs enter your bloodstream, they contain much more energy than your body can utilize in one go, and obviously, everything that is not used at all for energy generation gets stored in the form of body fat.
+Impact carbs can damage your health (and waistline) when you consume them regularly in high amounts.

-It’s the overconsumption of high-GI carbohydrates that are presumed to cause many of the negative health conditions like obesity and type 2 diabetes.
+The overconsumption of high-GI carbohydrates is presumed to cause many adverse health conditions like obesity and type 2 diabetes.